 When I was telling you about our operation you told me that you were just trying to understand.
 It is a pity you didn’t seek to understand first rather than threaten us with comments like “We are asking you politely now to stop paying this fee.
 And to make sure you understand how bad it is for Australians and for your business we have started a boycott of your products.
 You may not feel it at first, but as word spreads you will see the results of this very poor business decision”.
 Quite offensive and based on a false premise.

 To say you are not going to support our products is disappointing but telling me that you buy them from Aldi only highlights that you don’t support us now as we have never sold one gram of meat to Aldi.
 To say that “Australian consumers are sick of paying for certification costs”, once again, is absolutely incorrect in our case.
 As I told you, I can put my hand on my heart and tell you that no non-Muslim Australian consumer has paid for (i.e. had passed on, as you allege) any of our certification fees.
 (Note: Yet another lie.
-He boasted to RestoreAustralia that he pays islam $0.80c per head, and then he adds double that cost to his final wholesale price, selling his meat with an additional $1.60 added to the cost.)
+He boasted to RestoreAustralia that he pays islam $0.80c per head, and then he doubles that cost to his final wholesale price, selling his meat with an additional $1.60 added to the cost.)

 All religions need money to fund the upkeep of their churches, temples, schools and humanitarian work etc. and they all collect it via different means.
 Most collect funds by donation and return on investments from those accumulated donations.
 I am a practising Christian and donate regularly to my denomination.
 If a certification company has Muslim principals and they donate some of their earnings to fund mosques and schools etc. the same way other religions do I cannot judge or dictate their actions.
 We sell to people of all denominations and agnostics.